NHMDenmark/EntomoloGUI/README.md

 # TODO
-1. Package everything into a portable app - Qsound does not seem to work in Automator.
+1. Package everything into a portable app
 2. We don't have enough usb ports for the keyboard, mouse and all the pi-eyes, so we need to get a different keyboard/mouse or buy another usb hub - for testing I am taking pieye-earwig out.
+3. Preview Qrunnable workers should be moved to Qthreads so they can be stopped gracefully.
+These Qthreads could then control all camera functions (at least for the canon).
+This way the mutex flags should not be necessary